PostHog/meta/requests-for-comments/2022-11-02-data-exploration.md

 ## What?

-This is a proposal to change the way we ask for data from PostHog.
+This is a proposal to change the way we ask for data from the PostHog API.
 This will unblock the new "data exploration" view, and also:

 - let us embed anything on any dashboard (e.g. funnel correlation results, retention line graph, list of events)
 - let us link (via the URL) to any view (e.g. full screen persons modal with an extra breakdown applied)
 - unblock chart type apps (e.g. the scatterplot plugin)
-- use typescript to strictly validate filters
+- use typescript and a few helpers to strictly validate all queries
 - build a fluid interface that can morph between different views or chart types

 ## How?